Marohn-Group/mmodel/docs/overview.rst

 The **graph** is a directed acyclic graph (DAG) to represent a non-linear the procedure, with nodes presenting individual functions and edges representing parameter flow.
 The graph is created with a custom ``networkx`` graph class while retaining all of its graph algorithms and methods.
-The class ``ModelGraph`` handles the graph construction.
+The class ``Graph`` handles the graph construction.

 The **model** can be created given the graph, the graph handler, and the modifiers.